openflighthpc/concertim-ansible-playbook/ansible/README.md

 3. Install ansible and dependencies
 4. Clone this git repository.
 5. Configure the First Time Setup Wizard (FTSW) data.
+6. Optionally run the prep playbook to configure the network naming convention.
-6. Run the build and configure playbooks.
+7. Run the build and configure playbooks.

-Steps 2 through 6 are described in more detail below.
+Steps 2 through 7 are described in more detail below.

 ## Gather GitHub and S3 credentials